TARIFUDDIN/equity-trading-platform/README.md

 - Sentiment drives 15-20% of trading signal accuracy
 - AI traders use sentiment scores to validate trade entry/exit decisions
 - Reduces false positive trades by ~20%

-**Interview talking point:** "I integrated sentiment analysis to give AI agents a human-like understanding of market mood.
-When news is highly positive about a stock, the sentiment score influences the confidence level of buy decisions."

 ---

 ### 2. **WebSocket Manager** (`websocket_manager.py`)